-The Group's funding structure has been developed giving consideration to the following factors:
+The Group's funding structure has been developed to reflect the following factors:

-- Registered Social Landlord regulation and charities law, - appropriate intra-group lending arrangements, - requirement for guarantees - security considerations - interaction with existing funding facilities and compliance requirements - risk profile and overall funding costs to the group
+- Registered Social Landlord regulation and charities law, - appropriate intra-group lending arrangements, - requirement for guarantees

+- security considerations - interaction with existing funding facilities and compliance requirements - risk profile and overall funding costs to the group - flexibility to adapt to external market conditions and business needs - recognition that the Group's assets are held in perpetuity

 The Group funding structure is set out below.
-The structure recognises the requirement to separate the funding for our regulated charitable activities from any commercial activities.
+The structure recognises the requirement to separate the funding for regulated charitable activities and any commercial activities.